fnldesign/stock-simulator-frontend/README.md

 If you have any questions or suggestions, feel free to open an issue in the repository or get in touch at fnldesign@hotmail.com.

 ## Thanks
-Special thanks to the open source libraries and frameworks used in this project, including React, ApexCharts, and Chart.js.
+Special thanks to the open source libraries and frameworks used in this project, including React, ApexCharts, TradingView and Chart.js.